ThomasLeister/mastopurge/README.md

 # MastoPurge
 *Purges Mastodon accounts.
 Deletes old posts.
 Makes things clean again.*

+---

+UPDATE:\
+**MastoPurge is now archived and is not maintained anymore, since Mastodon has received an included "auto-delete" feature that allows you to automatically deleting your old posts based on various criteria.
+You can find the setting at: https://<yourmastodoninstance>/statuses_cleanup .**

+---

+\
+\
+\
 MastoPurge connects to your Mastodon account and automatically mass-deletes your old toots.
 You define what "old" means: Posts from the last few hours/days/weeks/months are preserved while older ones get deleted from your account.

 MastoPurge is executed as a command line application on your own PC.
 You do not need to rely on third parties.